tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Readme.md

 ## Lab Overview

 In this lab you'll use the Offers Decisioning Engine to create 2 offers.
 One for wealth management and one for an auto loan.
 Both of these offers will have representations for an email banner, text email and a mobile text.
-We will define rules to present the “best product” offer to a customer across multiple channels.
+Using profile data from Experience Platform, we will define rules based on customer attributes to present the “best product” offer to a customer across multiple channels.

 ## Use Case
-As a brand, we've invested heavily in personalizing customer experiences.
+As a Financial Institution, we've invested heavily in the ability to personalize customer experiences.
 Now, we want to be as contextual and relevant with offers for our customers.
-We now understand our customer's behaviors and we want to deliver the right personalized offer and the right time from a central library of marketing offers.
+We understand our customer's behaviors and we want to deliver the right personalized Auto loan or Wealth Mangement offer at the right time from a central library of marketing offers.